gbdev/pandocs/content/Rendering.md

 ## Tiles

-Similarly to other retro systems, pixels are usually not manipulated individually, as this would be expensive CPU-wise.
+Similarly to other retro systems, pixels are not manipulated individually, as this would be expensive CPU-wise.
 Instead, pixels are grouped in 8x8 squares, called *tiles* (or sometimes "patterns"), often considered as the base unit in Game Boy graphics.